Bathroom Renovation Permits in Vancouver, BC: When You Need One

 Ways to Reduce Delays

-- Finalize scope before submitting (avoid mid-stream changes)
+- Finalize scope before submitting to avoid mid-stream changes

-- Confirm strata requirements early (forms, insurance, deposits)
+- Confirm strata requirements early, including forms, insurance, deposits, and work-hour rules

 - Coordinate trades and inspection windows with material lead times